 I hope this list assists you in your continuous learning of computing science.
 I bet many other sources may help you as well, especially on the internet.
 But in the case of the latter, try to never settle for the first thing you read.

 You see, every time I gather information to write the articles, you’d be surprised how much nonsense and misinformation I have to filter out.
 Don’t get me wrong, I think the popularity of the internet makes it an infinite and impressively accessible source of information.
-And, to be fair, some mistakes may be unintentional, yet that (miss)information can still be found.
+And, to be fair, some mistakes may be unintentional, yet that (mis)information can still be found.
 All in all, I’ve noticed that looking for accurate and verified sources is becoming increasingly challenging over time.

 At uni, whenever we had to write an essay, student work was always overseen and judged by academic professionals.
 Outside academia, however, content is free from any restrictions, but also from mandatory review, source verification and so on.